ramirezfx/opensuse-iso-to-docker/README.md

 # opensuse-iso-to-docker

-This script imports an LIVECD-iso from an opensuse live-cd ISO to docker.
+This script imports a LIVECD-iso from an opensuse live-cd ISO to docker.

 ## Installation
 If the package git is not installed: